Viola sempervirens

 Viola sempervirens, known by the common names redwood violet and evergreen violet, is a species in the genus Viola.
 It is native to the West Coast of the United States and British Columbia, Canada, and grows in closed-cone pine forest, California mixed evergreen forest, redwood forest, and Douglas fir forest communities.

 It has leathery purple-spotted green leaves and bright yellow flowers.
 It blooms in winter and spring.

+Conservation

+As of December 2024, the conservation group NatureServe listed Viola sempervirens as Secure (G5) worldwide.
+This status was last reviewed on 17 October 2019.
+At the state and provincial levels in the United States and Canada, this species is listed as No Status Rank (not assessed) in California, Oregon, and Washington; Secure (S5) in British Columbia, Vulnerable (S3) in Idaho, and Critically Imperiled (S1) in Alaska.